MacoskoLab/slideseq-tools/README.md

 Notice:
 1) Check `example.manifest.txt` for manifest file format
 2) An email from slideseq@gmail.com will be sent to you if email_address is specified in the manifest file when the submission is received, the workflow finishes, and/or any job fails.
-3) In order to speed up the process of NovaSeq data and NovaSeq S4 data, the pipeline splits each lane into a few slices, and runs the alignment steps on the slices parallelly and combines the alignment outputs together.
+3) In order to speed up the process of NovaSeq data and NovaSeq S4 data, the Slide-seq tools split each lane into a few slices, run the alignment steps on the slices parallelly and combine the alignment outputs together.
-4) See `user_doc.txt` for detailed usage of the Slide-seq pipeline.
+4) See `user_doc.txt` for detailed usage of the Slide-seq tools.